Himbaza98/Wallet_app/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped shape this project
+- Thanks to Taskforce team
 - Inspired by the need for a simple, effective personal finance manager